modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 While we try to avoid complex builds during development, they are still a requirement for production optimizations.
 Here too things can get pretty complex.
 Through plugins and guides, we will make it easier to integrate production builds with buildless development workflows.

 A good example here is [@open-wc/rollup-plugin-html](https://www.npmjs.com/package/@open-wc/rollup-plugin-html) which we will move into the `@web` namespace.
 This plugin enables running rollup on an existing HTML page.
 Rollup will bundle and optimize any modules scripts found in the HTML.
-It works with single pages, but also with multiple pages, code splitting and sharing common code between pages.
+It works with single pages, but also with multiple pages, code-splitting and sharing common code between pages.

 We plan to expand on this plugin further, adding support for optimizing assets such as images and CSS.